Friday, 17 March 2017

 With the abundance of fresh exotic fruit and veg and cheap markets this is an easy place to be raw vegan.
 Unfortunately I never tried to be raw vegan in Thailand :( but I did go to the markets a lot and I will be raw vegan if I'm lucky enough to go back one day!
 (Live my dream for me now, please :D)

-healthy thai options
+healthy thai dishes

 With this in mind, I will now focus on the later - making healthy vegan Thai food at home - I've written it with the idea that your home is in Thailand (in terms of you being able to easily find the ingredients, and bearing in mind that most Thai homes do not have an oven).
 Of course, I hope you can make these meals no matter where your home is, I just figured I might as well focus on Thai homes (and I was in Thailand when I wrote this, lol).
 At the end of the post I've touched on vegan Thai restaurants too.